AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 - Annual Strategic Certification Report — full epistemic debt assessment
 - Direct written access to Architect for material findings (response within 5 business days, in writing, on record)
+- Foresight Seal access: quarterly sealed foresight briefings on AI risk vectors and industry developments specific to the organization's deployment footprint — delivered as sealed ledger entries with the organization as named subject

 **Epistemic Debt Statement:**
 Organizations at this tier receive an annual Epistemic Debt Statement —